It will happen anyway, so you may as well embrace it.

 - It can help us to grow.

 - Make us more flexible

 - It challenges you

 - Shakes up our routines

 Therefore, I will see where I feel most dissatisfied and how to improve it.
 This will include the following steps:

 - Looking at my limiting beliefs and negative thoughts

 - Challenging them before I can make any changes.

-It won’t be easy, but in the long term it will give me something to aim for that will make my life more fulfilling.
+It won’t be easy, but it will give me something to aim for in the long term, making my life more fulfilling.

 How about you?
-How do you feel around change and how do you think it has improved your life?
+How do you feel about change, and how do you think it has improved your life?
 Is there anything you would like to change?